jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 those value propositions that accrue to systems, we want them.
 How many people want to have a meeting every time they change a class or a subsystem?
 How people have meetings every time they change a class?
 Yeah, you have to, right?
-This will break!
+This could break!
 Stuff is going to break.

-So we should we should communicate using immutable data inside our systems, for the same reason we do outside.
+So we should communicate using immutable data inside our systems, for the same reason we do outside.
 It makes our systems more robust.
 It makes them easier to change.
 It makes the independent parts separate.
 It makes it easier to move them around.
 We get loose coupling.
 We get subsystem independence.
 We get flexibility.

 And what is the mapping?
 Well there is no real mapping.
 This does not _need_ mapping.
 RPC [remote procedure call] becomes PC [procedure call].
-We can we can call functions.
+We can call functions.
 We were calling functions before there was R.  Then they had R.  We had PC before we had RPC.
 We can go back to PC.
 We can do that.
 We can pass data to functions and get data back.
 We used to be able to do it, then we had all this elaborate stuff.
 Now we forgot how to do it.

-And we can implement queues and flow inside our inside our programs, using queues or channels or things like that.
+And we can implement queues and flow inside our programs, using queues or channels or things like that.

 [Time 0:42:48]